 - I stayed in South Granville because I wanted to be near downtown.
 You could easily stay further south to save yourself the 30-40 minute driving time to Delta.

 - We found it easy to rent a car and do everything without a guide.
-AB Tip: Picking up your rental car in the city is much cheaper than at the airport.
+Picking up a rental car in the city is much cheaper than at the airport.

-- The Sibley Guide to Birds, 2nd Edition was an invaluable resource for helping with some tricky id’s (especially Gulls and Pacific subspecies!).
+- The Sibley Guide to Birds (Amazon) was an invaluable resource for helping with some tricky ID’s, especially Gulls and Pacific subspecies!

 Click here for the trip bird list.
 I saw 54 species over the 3 days, including 12 lifers.